A signature line is a horizontal line aligned with adjacent text.

 Same thing, right?
 Not quite.
 There are three good reasons to prefer underscores to underlined word spaces.

-If you need to quickly rid a document of underlining, you might want to select all the text and then uncheck the underlining option.
+If you need to quickly excise underlining from a document, you might want to select all the text and then uncheck the underlining option.
 But this will wreck signature lines made out of underlined word spaces—they will disappear.

 Underscore characters don’t depend on formatting, so they will look the same no matter where they’re copied and pasted.
 Underlined word spaces may not.

 You should depart from this rule only if the font you’re using has an underscore character that doesn’t form a solid line when used in sequence.
-That’s how underscores are supposed to work, but some fonts are goofed up.
+That’s how underscores are supposed to work.
+But some fonts are goofed up.
 If you see gaps between the underscores, either use underlined word spaces, or use the underscores from a different font.
+No one will know.